dylanslong/dylanslong/index.md

 **Lab 10**

 Lab 10, part 2 was about combining two different vectors to connect a county in California to its populations.
 What makes this lab a favorite is how we learned to connect two sets of items using two different vectors rather than doing them individually which consumes a lot more time and energy.
-I also liked this lab because it was an eye-opener to see how big the state I live in really is.
+I also thoroughly enjoyed this lab because it was an eye-opener to see how big the state I live in really is.